avgod07/comp423-course-notes/docs/tutorials/go-setup.md

       }
    ```

+!!! info "Why use Dev Containers?"

+    Dev containers provide a fully configured development environment with all the tools and settings pre-installed.
+    This makes sures that everyone working on the project has an identical setup, which helps in reducing "works on my machine" problems.

 ### Step 2.
 Reopen the Project in a VSCode Dev Container
 Reopen the project in the container by pressing Ctrl+Shift+P (or Cmd+Shift+P on Mac), typing "Dev Containers: Reopen in Container," and selecting the option.
 This may take a few minutes while the image is downloaded and the requirements are installed.